 I have always been fascinated by skyscrapers.
 Growing up in New York, I would look at them and wonder and marvel at the size and personality of each building.
+My cityscape photography came from these early days.

 Before I became a photographer, I worked as an electrician, which gave me a whole new appreciation and understanding of what it takes to build and maintain these buildings!